- Office of Financial Aid

 Detailed information on all financial aid programs is available on request from the Office of Financial Aid.
 Financial aid policies and procedures may change without notice.

-CSU administers state, federal institutional, private agency, foundation, service club, and individual scholarships.
-The CSU Scholarship Application (CSUSA) is available on RAMweb December 1 to March 1 of each year.
+CSU administers state, federal, institutional, private agency, foundation, service club, and individual scholarships.
+The CSU Scholarship Application (CSUSA) is available on RAMweb October 1 to March 1 of each year.
 Students use the CSUSA to apply for most CSU scholarships.
 Scholarship information, including specific criteria, application requirements, and deadline dates is available on the website.

 Nationally Competitive Scholarship Opportunities

 Assistance is available to qualified undergraduate students who wish to apply for nationally competitive scholarships and fellowships sponsored by federal and private organizations.
 These include but are not limited to the Truman, Marshall, Udall, Rhodes, Gates-Cambridge, Goldwater, and Fulbright scholarships.
 These scholarships and fellowships are highly competitive and require high grade point averages (GPAs), a commitment to service both on and off campus, and specific career and professional goals.
 In many instances, these organizations support undergraduate and/or graduate work within the United States as well as abroad.
-The Office of Nationally Competitive Scholarship Programs provides students with information on eligibility, campus deadlines, and assistance in applying for these nationally competitive scholarships and fellowships.
+The Office for Scholarship and Fellowship Advising provides students with information on eligibility, campus deadlines, and assistance in applying for these nationally competitive scholarships and fellowships.

 CSU administers a number of grant programs available to undergraduate students.
 Several are restricted to Colorado residents.